 Dr. Michael E. Brooks

-Dr. Michael Brooks, Graduate Coordinator & Lecturer (Ph.D., University of Toledo, 2009).
+Dr. Michael Brooks, Associate Teaching Professor and Undergraduate Adviser (Ph.D., University of Toledo, 2009).
 Dr. Brooks has research interests in epidemiological history, European global expansion, as well as the history of the American white supremacist movement.
-An avid technophile, Brooks is also involved in the electronic frontiers that opened in the past decade in online education, and he has spent much of his teaching career developing online course curricula.
+An avid technophile, Brooks has also spent much of his teaching career developing online course curricula.
 Prior to joining BGSU as a faculty member in 2009, Brooks taught at a number of regional colleges and universities, including Wayne State University, Lourdes University, and the University of Toledo.
 He recently published The Ku Klux Klan in Wood County, Ohio (The History Press, 2014).
 Dr. Brooks also co-edits the journal Northwest Ohio History.

 Fields of Study